An Adaptation of the Vietoris Topology for Ordered Compact Sets: Introduction

 It is well-known that compact sets display many of the same topological and closure properties as finite sets.
 An important aspect of the study of finite sets that appears to be lacking from the study of compact sets is combinatorics.
 Mathematicians naturally consider repetition and order for finite sets, but it is less commonly looked at for compact sets.
 When \(X\) is a topological space, \(X^{<\omega} := \bigcup_{n\in\omega} X^{n+1}\) represents the ordered finite sets with repetition while \([X]^{<\aleph_0}\) is the unordered finite subsets of \(X\) without repetition.
 These are naturally topologized by the Tychonoff product topology and the Vietoris hyperspace topology, respectively.
 Moreover, it was shown in \cite{CHVietoris} that there are connections between \(X^{<\omega}\) and \([X]^{<\aleph_0}\) regarding selection games and covering properties.

-In this paper, we introduce the space of ordered compact subsets and topologize it analogously to \(X^{<\omega}\), that is, as a kind of product topology.
-We call this product the Vietoris power.
+In this paper, we discuss the space of ordered compact subsets and topologize it analogously to \(X^{<\omega}\), that is, as a kind of product topology.
+We call this product the Vietoris power due to its relation to the Vietoris topology on compact subsets.
 Vietoris powers tend to be more complicated than their Tychonoff product relatives.
 We explore many properties of these new product spaces and show that the covering property connections that hold between Tychnoff powers for finite tuples and Vietoris hyperspaces of finite subsets do not hold with the Vietoris power of compact sets (or even of finite sets).
+After submitting this paper, the authors learned from Jocelyn Bell that, in \cite{PinchedCube}, this same topology is introduced as the \emph{pinched cube} topology, albeit with a different motivation and objective.

 Even though the covering property relationships fail, Vietoris powers nevertheless introduce intriguing new topologies on powers that are generally distinct from the box topology, the uniform box topology, and the Tychonoff product.
 Vietoris powers also present one way to create new spaces from old while maintaining the density but potentially growing the weight.
-Throughout, we leave questions regarding familiar sets for further investigation.